 Quantum-Enabled Security uses quantum (single-photon) communications integrated with optical communications to provide a strong, innate security foundation at the photonic layer for optical fiber networks.

-Our work on Control Theory for Smart Grids (pdf) is developing new understanding on how to the nation's electrical power grid can be made more robust to attack and failure.
+Our work on Optimization and Control Theory for Smart Grids is developing new understanding on how to the nation's electrical power grid can be made more robust to attack and failure.